What Merkel's Win Means For Germany's 1 Million Refugees

 “In the past, we put people very quickly into jobs where they didn’t need to speak, and 40 years later people asked them — how come you still can’t speak German?”
 Aydan Özoğuz, the country’s immigration commissioner, told The Financial Times in June.
 “We don’t want to repeat that mistake.”

 The next item to tackle, Bauer said, will be family reunification.
-Germany doesn’t currently have a reunification policy, even though international refugee charters recommend that governments adopt one.
+Because of the size of the inflow, Germany stopped family reunification temporarily, even though international refugee charters, even though international refugee charters recommend that governments adopt one.

 “From an integration perspective, the best kind of policy would be to allow family reunification because all our experience shows that if you’re worried about your family members that influences integration a lot,” he said.